 We do our best to help parents feel comfortable throughout the process.
-We maintain a calm environment and thoroughly answer any questions and concerns.
+Our office maintains a calm environment and thoroughly answers any questions and concerns.
 In addition to wisdom tooth extractions for children, we provide pediatric dental care services to new and existing patients.

 Types of Tooth Extraction in Worcester, MA

 During their childhood and teen years, your kids may experience one or more of the following types of extractions:

 Primary tooth extractions are the most common type of tooth for children.
 Baby teeth act as placeholders for your child’s permanent teeth.

 Around age five or six, your child will start to lose their baby teeth.
 Typically, kids get all their adult teeth in by the time they’re 12 years old.
 During those six years, the primary teeth will become loose.

 As the permanent teeth emerge, they cause the roots of the baby teeth to resorb.
 Since the roots are the anchors that keep the teeth in the jawbone, the teeth become loose and eventually come out once the roots are gone.

 Sometimes, the baby teeth don’t become loose.
 In those cases, it’s best for a pediatric dentist in Worcester, MA, to extract the tooth.
 Not removing baby teeth can interfere with permanent tooth eruption, lead to crooked teeth, and create a misaligned bite.